itchio/itch/docs/integrating/platforms/linux.md

 bins/plant64: error while loading shared libraries: libSDL2-2.0.so.0: cannot open shared object file: No such file or directory
 ```

+**Important note:** `glibc` and `libstdc++` are libraries you usually do *not*
+want to bundle.
+Just make sure your application doesn't depend on a version of
+them that is too recent (as explained below).

+The same advice applies to most `libGL*.so` libraries — don't bundle your own
+graphic card's drivers!

 ### Building on older systems for maximum compatibility

 As a developer, you might be running the latest and greatest version of your